Woutah/configurun/README.md

 		workspace_path = os.path.join(os.getcwd(), "ExampleDataclassOptions")
 	)

 ```

 ## Custom Options (`ArgumentParser`)

 We can use a `ArgumentParser`-object as an options source, this will internally convert the argument parser into a `@dataclass`-object, which is then used as an options-class.
-Certain arguments are also parsed to control the UI (e.g. `required=True`, `help="Will be displayed on hover"`).
+Whenever possible, arguments are also parsed to the UI (e.g. `required=True`, `help="Will be displayed on hover"` etc.).

 ```python
 import argparse
 import os